Dambulla Sixers: 2024 season

 In 2024, the team was purchased by Imperial Sports Group, who renamed it Dambulla Thunders.
 Tamim Rahman, a co-owner of Dambulla Thunders, a British national of Bangladeshi origin, was arrested at the Bandaranaike International Airport a day after the 2024 LPL player auction.
 The special investigating unit for preventing sports-related offences of the Ministry of Sports made the arrest.
 Following the arrest, LPL terminated its contract with Dambulla Thunders with immediate effect.
 The IPG Group, the organisers of LPL announced, the fifth edition of the league will continue as planned despite the events related to Dambulla Thunders.
 IPG further stated that the Dambulla franchise will participate in the league under new ownership.
 Incidentally, Viranjith Thambugala, chairman of Aura Lanka, the previous owner of Dambulla franchise, was arrested by Sri Lanka Police over allegations of financial fraud on the same day.
 At last, Dambulla franchise was bought by a Los Angeles based engineering consultant firm called Sequoia Consultants.

 To promote breast cancer awareness and encourage self-examination, Dambulla Sixers played their match against Galle Marvels on July 14 wearing pink jerseys with a pink ribbon.
 Inspired by successful campaigns in other cricket-playing nations, the initiative aims to significantly impact cancer awareness in Sri Lanka.
 Galle Marvels also wore a special jersey that mixed pink with their usual neon green to support their program.

+2026 season

+Before the 2026 LPL player draft, the Sixers signed Dinesh Chandimal, Dushmantha Chameera, Reeza Hendricks and Sahibzada Farhan as pre-draft signings.